15 Best Fire Pits – Reviews and Tips from an Expert

 This product enables 360-degree fire-viewing.
 As a result, everyone sitting around will get a clear view of the fire.
 This mutual enjoyment helps build and strengthen our bonds with family or friends, bringing us closer.

 With its sturdy steel construction, this Landmann is a robust product you can rely on to last a long while.
 It is also easy to assemble.

 The Landmann comes with a spark screen covering the fire on top and a poker for you to stoke your fire with.
-The spark screen enables you to loosen up and just relax.
+The spark screen protects you from embers and enables you to loosen up and just relax.

 Otherwise, you would constantly be worried about sparks flying out of the fire.

 - Comes with poker and spark screen